briankoser/sfc-listeners-guide/episodes/0153-death-by-superheroes.md

 Ben is defending his thesis tomorrow: "Is Christ Divided?
 A Study in Dissenting Ecclesiology from the Donatist Controversy to the Reformation".
 They will post the audio or video of his defense.

-{% timeLink podcast_file_url, '51:50' %} Sci-Fi Christian Story Time: Ben is Right: Annie agreed the parking sign was confusing
+{% timeLink {url:podcast_file_url, t:'51:50'} %} Sci-Fi Christian Story Time: Ben is Right: Annie agreed the parking sign was confusing